PaperPrototype/Intro-Coding-and-Computers/2 - C/Notes/english.md

 Compiled Language
 > A text based programming language that gets compiled (through a process called "compiling") into the binary instructions as a program or app.

+Make
+> A program that automically takes care of running a compiler with the rename command (it also takes care of linking).

 Compiling
 > The process of converting a text based programming language into binary instructions using a Compiler.